-- 10 states identify customer choice and engagement in energy services as an objective or goal (CA, CT, HI, IL, MA, MN, NH, NY, RI, VT). - Two states identify objectives related to compensating customers for the value of DERs (WA, RI).
-DC and NH require access access to data. - Objectives or goals related to compensation focus on fairly and appropriately compensating customers for the value DERs provide to the electricity system.
+- 9 states identify customer choice and engagement in energy services as an objective or goal (CA, CT, HI, IL, MA, MN, NY, RI, VT). - Two states identify objectives related to compensating customers for the value of DERs (WA, RI).
+DC requires access access to data. - Objectives or goals related to compensation focus on fairly and appropriately compensating customers for the value DERs provide to the electricity system.